tropicbliss/NodeSniper/README.md

 - Refactor the code cuz it is terrible
 - Better config input validation
-- OAuth2 support for MSA
+- OAuth2 support for MSA (really not impt cuz most people snipe in VPS which runs headlessly)

 ## Why is it called NodeSniper, when it is made in Java?